Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Training a generative Transformer on natural language processing

-For this proof-of-concept, we adjusted the Transformer parameters to minimize the number of optical projections.
-In particular, we used a much shorter context length (24 tokens instead of the usual $\sim$1000 tokens) and a larger embedding dimension (2040 instead of the conventional $\sim$500) (see SI Note 3).
+For this proof of concept, we adjusted the Transformer parameters to minimize the number of optical projections.
+In particular, we used a much shorter context length ($24$ tokens instead of the usual $\sim\!1000$ tokens) and a larger embedding dimension ($2040$ instead of the conventional $\sim\!500$) (see SI Note~\ref{sec:llmresult}).
 Increasing the embedding dimension did not lead to a longer processing time for the OPU.
 As a result, the quality of the text generated by the ODFA method remains behind the state of the art.
 This low quality is principally due to the limited context length, which limits the ability to manage long sentences and dialogues: the generated text tends to lack logical connections between utterances.
 The choice to limit context size is due to the number of optical projections scaling linearly with the number of tokens and the context size.
-To complete the training within a reasonable time (about 20 hours for ODFA compared to approximately ~2 hours with conventional BP in the same configuration), we thus trained the model on a small corpus and reduced context size.
-Note that the scale of the random projection for language tasks (typically $10^3$ inputs to $10^3$ outputs) was still limited with respect to the potential dimension of the OPU ($10^6$ inputs and outputs), resulting in a comparatively slower rate of random projection on the OPU relative to the GPU at this scale.
-Therefore, we concentrate here on demonstrating the ability of ODFA to train a large-scale Transformer architecture and not on its sheer performance or speed.
+To complete the training within a reasonable time (about $20$ hours for ODFA compared to approximately $2$ hours with conventional BP in the same configuration), we thus trained the model on a small corpus and reduced context size.
+Note that the scale of the random projection for language tasks (typically $10^3$ inputs to $10^3$ outputs) was still limited concerning the potential dimension of the OPU ($10^6$ inputs and outputs), resulting in a comparatively slower rate of random projection on the OPU relative to the GPU at this scale.
+Therefore, this example should be considered as a demonstration of the ability of ODFA to train a large-scale Transformer architecture, and not a showcase of its sheer performance or speed.
 That being said, the large dimension of the OPU is potentially well adapted for frontier models, whose vocabulary sizes are often in the range of $10^5$, inner model dimensions typically reach $10^4$ for dense models, and effectively $10^5$ for Mixture-of-Experts like GPT-4~\cite{chowdhery2023palm}.